anvilproject/anvil-portal/content/ncpi/ncpi.md

 draft: false
 ---

-# About the NIH Cloud Platform Interoperability Effort (NCPI)
+# NIH Cloud Platform Interoperability Effort (NCPI)

 ![Hero](./_images/ncpi-hero.png)

+## About the NCPI
 The NIH Cloud Platform Interoperability Effort (NCPI) was created as an outcome of the NIH Workshop on Cloud-Based Platforms Interoperability held at RENCI on October 3-4th, 2019.

- The mission of the NCPI is to drive interoperability among the genomic analysis platforms established by the NCI, NHLBI, NHGRI and the NIH Common Fund.
+ The NCPI's mission is to drive interoperability among the genomic analysis platforms established by the NCI, NHLBI, NHGRI and the NIH Common Fund.

 This new interoperability effort is a collaboration between NIH representatives, team members from each platform and researchers running cross-platform driver projects to inform and validate the interoperability approaches.